 What is an eSIM and How Does it Work?

 Before delving into the transfer process, it’s essential to understand the fundamentals of eSIM technology.
 An eSIM is a digital SIM that allows you to activate a cellular plan from your carrier without using a physical SIM card.
-It’s built into your device’s hardware, offering several advantages:
+It’s integrated into your device’s hardware, offering several advantages:

-• Convenience: No need to swap out physical SIM cards.
+- Convenience: No need to swap out physical SIM cards.

-• Flexibility: Easily switch carriers or plans without waiting for a new SIM card.
+- Flexibility: Easily switch carriers or plans without waiting for a new SIM card.

 Benefits of Using eSIM Technology